 Regardless of the process used (whether the product is tunnel dried or heat pressed) the application of heat is a vital step.
-The heat cures the ink with the product, and without it your designs would simply rub off/wash out straight away (for DTG) or wouldn't transfer at all (for dye sublimation and vinyl).
+The heat cures the ink with the product, and without it your designs would simply rub off/wash out straight away (for DTG) or wouldn't transfer at all (for dye sublimation).

 This means any mark left on the fabric is not a fault, it's simply a side-effect of the printing process.
-And the reason for it involves pre-treatment, so any dye sublimation or vinyl products, and the vast majority of DTG printed products will never have heat-press marks since they don't need pre-treating.
+And the reason for it involves pre-treatment, so any dye sublimation products and the vast majority of DTG printed products will never have heat-press marks since they don't need pre-treating.

 Some DTG printed products need pre-treating, it depends on the printer being used to print them.
 It acts similar to the primer used before painting wood or drywall, stopping the ink being absorbed into the garment and offering a surface for it to adhere to.

 The mark occasionally left by the heat-press is basically any excess pre-treatment that has no ink laid on top of it.
 The pretreatment flattens the fibres of the garment to allow for the best possible print so the mark you can see is the result of the fibres being flattened.
 This excess pretreatment will wash out straight away leaving no mark.